How can I set a bedtime schedule?

 The only apps that will remain available are about 10 Apple utilities (like Clock, Compass, etc) that Apple doesn't allow us to block.
 Since we can't block them, by default we fully remove them – except for Phone and Settings, which can't be blocked OR removed.
 To change these settings, see how to set allowed Apple utilities.

-Can I skip bedtime for a night?
+Can I skip bedtime for just one night?

 How should I set healthy bedtime boundaries?